Master-Slave Replication (Single Leader Replication)

 Use cases of master slave replication

-The Master-Slave replication is used in situations where the workload is read-heavy, and there is a need to distribute the read requests across multiple nodes to improve system performance.
-Since slave nodes can handle read requests, they can offload read traffic from the Master node and allow it to focus on processing write requests.
+Master-Slave replication is used in situations where the workload is read-heavy, and there is a need to distribute read requests across multiple nodes to improve performance.
+Since slave nodes can handle read requests, they can offload read traffic from the master and allow it to focus on processing write requests.

-• This architecture provides fault tolerance and allows the system to continue functioning even if the master node fails.
+• This architecture provides fault tolerance i.e. the system can continue functioning even if the master or any slave node fails.

-• Master-Slave replication is used in relational databases such as MySQL, PostgreSQL, and Oracle, as well as in NoSQL databases such as MongoDB, Cassandra, RethinkDB, Espresso, etc.
+• Master-Slave replication is used in relational databases like MySQL, PostgreSQL, and Oracle, as well as in NoSQL databases like MongoDB, Cassandra, RethinkDB, Espresso, etc.

 • Leader-based replication is not restricted to only databases.
-Distributed message brokers such as Kafka and RabbitMQ also use it to provide highly available queues.
+Distributed message brokers like Kafka and RabbitMQ also use it to provide highly available queues.

 Synchronous Vs Asynchronous Master-Slave Configuration

-In master-slave replication, an essential aspect to consider is whether replication happens synchronously or asynchronously.
+A critical aspect in master-slave replication is to consider whether replication happens synchronously or asynchronously.
 To understand this, let’s consider what happens when a user updates their profile image on a social media website: the client sends an update request to the leader.
 As soon as the leader receives the request, it forwards the data change to the followers.
-Now, the critical question is: How do the followers update their data?
+Now, How do the followers update their data?

 In synchronous replication, the client waits for confirmation from the leader that the update has been applied to all followers before receiving the response.
-In contrast, asynchronous replication allows the client to receive the response before all followers have been updated.
+In asynchronous replication, the client receives the response before all followers have been updated.

 Advantages and disadvantages of synchronous replication